Ema-jar/DockerTutorial/README.md

 The `FROM` command is used to specify the underlying OS that we are going to use to build our image.
 In this case the image will be built on top of the latest version of linux alpine.

 The `RUN` command is used to execute a shell command inside the image created.
-In this case we are executing a mkdir in order to create a folder called `programming` inside the home directory.
+In this case we are executing two commands, a mkdir to create a folder called `programming` inside the home directory and anoter command to install `bash` because it's not present in linux alpine.

 The directory is created inside the docker image space and not inside the machine where we run the command.